jayrodrigues/api-docs/speakers/all.md

 # Get All Speakers

-This endpoint is to be used to get a list of all speakers.
+This endpoint is to be used to get a list of all Speakers.

 ## Resource